UChicago Medicine Comprehensive Cancer Center

 • Coordinating translation services to ensure patients and their families are adequately informed

 The most important part of your visit to UChicago Medicine is your interaction with our team.
-We will take the time to meet with you and your family to discuss together the next steps in your treatment.
+We will take the time to meet with you and your family to discuss the next steps in your treatment.
 Because we believe that close communication among all caregivers is essential to successful treatment, we collaborate closely with your primary and referring physicians throughout your treatment.

 Helpful Information About Ovarian Cancer